 They will grow almost anywhere.

 Sempervivum tectorum, better known as Hens and chicks are well suited to shallow planters, but they will grow and spread quickly in the ground.
 They are perfect in rock gardens with other succulents and cacti.
 If they are planted in a planter, make sure they have good drainage so the soil doesn't stay too wet.
-A strawberry pot like this one will fill in quickly if one plant is potted in each hole.
-They will fill in quickly, and you soon have plants to share with friends.
+A strawberry pot will fill in quickly if one plant is potted in each hole.
+Since they multiply quickly you soon have plants to share with friends.

-The only place that you DON'T want to plant Hens and chicks is in the shade or where the soil stays wet for a long time after raining.
+The only place that you DON'T want to plant Hens and chicks is in the shade or where the soil stays wet for a long time after rain.